People, animals and landscapes

 IMPORTANTNUMBERS: Police 100/22 97 15 00 (from mobile phone 112), fire brigade 101, ambulance service 102/108.

 It is recommended to buy an Indian Sim card in India.
-When entering with the electronic visa, you can get it free of charge at the airport.
-Calls from India to Germany cost about 10 rupees per minute.
+The Sim Card for Tourists is easily available anywhere and valuable for one month.
+Calls from India to abroad cost about 10 rupees per minute.
 For the phone call from Germany to India there are many low-cost area codes, on the Internet for as much as 1 cent per minute.

 Internet cafes and Wi-Fi are now almost everywhere, especially in the big cities and tourist resorts.
 However, power outages and slow connections make it difficult to contact.